.

 Our research to date suggests that Icelandic killer whales have a variety of feeding strategies.
 Some killer whales follow the migration of herring, while others appear to switch between herring and other prey types (Samarra and Foote 2015; Samarra et al. 2017).

-Understanding whether a large proportion of the Icelandic killer whale population specializes in hunting herring is relevant in the face of changing environmental conditions and will impact our ability to predict how these whales might cope with future climate change and other human impacts.
-By understanding threats to populations of killer whales, scientists can help to establish policies to better protect these animals.
+Understanding whether a large proportion of the Icelandic killer whale population specializes in hunting herring is relevant in the face of changing environmental conditions.
+It will impact our ability to predict how these whales might cope with future climate change and other human impacts.
+By understanding threats to populations of killer whales, scientists can help to establish policies to protect these animals better.

 Research Aims